covjson/cookbook/first-domain.md

 ![Coordinates of cell centers](images/playground_temperature_coverage_with_points_coordinates.png)

-In the following we will establish where our data values will be located.
+In the following, we will establish where our data values are located.
-For that we have to consider several things:
+For this we must consider several things:

 1. We will first think about the general structure of the chunks we have.
 As we can see in the image above the chunks are organized into a grid structure.